dragonpanda1513/BOTES_SecOnion/readme.md

 #### Second sub-step is to edit the output configuration file

-Edit the output configuration file adding in the command setting the "ES" variable for the host and configure to use ssl, the following changes need to be made:
+Edit the output configuration file adding in the command setting the "ES" variable for the host, configure to use ssl, and rename file with the .jinja extension.
+The following changes need to be made:

 **Original output.conf file**
 ```